gitpan/Crypt-MatrixSSL/matrixssl/ReadMe.txt

-This directory tree (excluding this ReadMe.txt file) is an unmodifiedinclusion of the file "matrixssl-1-2-4.tar.gz" downloaded on 28 March 2005 from:-
+This directory tree (excluding this ReadMe.txt file) is an unmodifiedinclusion of the file "matrixssl-1-2-5.tar.gz" downloaded on Fri Apr 22 2005 from:-

 http://www.matrixssl.org/download.html